 Note: other viruses include enterovirus, adenovirus, parainfluenza virus types 1-3 and human metapneumovirus.
+The result of SARS-CoV-2 is not included here as it belongs to a different testing panel.
 The left axis indicates number of respiratory viruses detected among registered patients with acute respiratory illnesses each week.
 The different coloured bars on the graph represent the count of the different respiratory viruses detected.
-The right axis shows weekly ARI rates - the purple line is the weekly rate of ARI reported by registered patients (per 100,0000), meeting the case definition1).
+The right axis shows weekly ARI rates - the purple line is the weekly rate of ARI reported by registered patients (per 100,0000), meeting the case definition^[1]).

-1 The case definition: any acute respiratory illness with at least one of the following symptoms (with or without fever): new or worsening cough, fever (at least 38°C), shortness of breath, sore throat, coryza (runny nose), anosmia (loss of sense of smell, dysgeusia (loss of sense of taste).
+^[1] The case definition: any acute respiratory illness with at least one of the following symptoms (with or without fever): new or worsening cough, fever (at least 38°C), shortness of breath, sore throat, coryza (runny nose), anosmia (loss of sense of smell, dysgeusia (loss of sense of taste).
 Some people may present with less typical symptoms such as only fever, diarrhoea, headache, myalgia (muscle aches), nausea/vomiting, or confusion/irritability.
 For people with less typical symptoms, if there is not another more likely diagnosis, they should also be tested.